dacbd/vercel-log-drain/README.md

 * Delivery format: JSON
 * Custom secret: the Vercel secret you set with `--vercel-secret` or `VERCEL_SECRET`
 * Endpoint: `https://${your_hostname}/vercel`
-* Custom headers: add a random secret header value, and configure your load balancer to require that header
+* (optional) Custom headers: add a random secret header value, and configure your load balancer to require that header (to help filter out bot noise)

 Pass the value of the `x-vercel-verify` header (provided by Vercel) to `vercel-log-drain` with the `--vercel-verify` argument or `VERCEL_VERIFY` environment variable.